ParclLabs/parcllabs-python/README.md

 | **Housing Events** | **🔄 The Full Property Lifecycle:**<br>✅ Sales<br>✅ For Sale Listings<br>✅ Rentals                                                                              |

-###  Examples
+### Cookbook

 We maintain a repository of examples that demonstrate how to use the Parcl Labs API for analysis.
-You can find the examples in the [Parcl Labs Examples](https://github.com/parcllabs/parcllabs-examples)
+You can find the examples in the [Parcl Labs Cookbook](https://github.com/parcllabs/parcllabs-cookbook)

 ## Getting Started